CCI-SALINITY/Level4-Processor/Year1/README.md

 # aux_files
-is the sub-directory which contains the auxiliary files required as input for other routines
+is the sub-directory which contains the auxiliary files required as input for other routines (auxliary files are not part of the source in github)

 * latlon_ease.mat : EASE grid specification
 * maskdmin_ease2.mat : EASE GP distance from coast